Payments - Common Reason Response Codes (RRC)

 Payments – How to Issue a Refund or Credit

-- Identify the RRC – Review the code in the API response or Business Center.
+- Identify the RRC – Review the code returned in the API response or within the Enterprise Business Center (EBC).

-- Review the Description – Determine whether the transaction succeeded, failed, or requires review.
+- Review the Description – Determine whether the transaction succeeded, failed, or requires further review based on the RRC and EBC log details.

 - Apply Recommended Actions: